On the Anisotropy of Score-Based Generative Models: Discussion

 \section{Discussion}

-We presented and validated a theory for determining the directional biases of diffusion models.
-We find that, despite the highly non-linear nature of modern networks, these biases are well-described via architecture-specific, fixed bases that are decoupled from the data.
-Specifically, we showed that the directions defined by these bases impose strong priors during the training process and define the order by which features of the data are learned, i.e., we identify them as the SADs.
+We presented and empirically validated a framework for determining architectural directional biases of diffusion models.
+Quite surprisingly, we find that, despite the highly nonlinear nature of modern neural networks, these biases are well-described via fixed bases that may be decoupled from the data, making them useful for explaining and predicting generalization ability, as quantified via Wasserstein metrics.
+We conclude with a discussion on potential future applications of our proposed framework, related work on inductive biases and limitations of our study.

+Regarding future applications, much of modern deep learning is empirical, enabled by scale and guided by heuristics.
+Our insights and further developments along this line of research could allow for more cost-effective and principled development of generative technologies.
+For example, we see potential applications in AutoML \citep{automl} and neural architecture search \citep{zoph2017neural}.

+Importantly, characterizing inductive biases of generative models has implications for understanding and mitigating undesirable behaviors such as memorization of training data \citep{carlinidiffusion, somepalliforgery, gu2025on} and hallucination in generations \citep{aithal2024understanding, lu2025towards, floros2025trustworthy}.
+By making explicit which patterns a model is predisposed to reproduce, our approach could help identify circumstances under which models are likely to overfit or generate spurious content.